german shepherd dysplasia

 German Shepherds can be great family pets and amazing working dogs.

-Knowing the hip and joint issues your canine companion may face will help you keep your dog happy and healthy for a much longer time.
+Knowing the hip and joint issues your canine companion may face will help you keep your dog happy and healthy for a much longer period of time.

 Resources